 Preventive Tips For Heart Disease in Women

-The treatment for heart disease depends on the type of disease, its stage, and other health conditions a person may have.
-Treatment may involve a combination of dietary and lifestyle changes, medications, and medical procedures including surgery.
+Treatment for heart disease may involve a combination of dietary and lifestyle changes, medications, and medical procedures including surgery.

 1. Eat a balanced diet.
-Avoid trans fats and limit your intake of saturated fats, salt, and refined sugar.
+Limit your intake of trans fats, saturated fats, salt, and refined sugar.
 Add fruits, vegetables, whole grains, and heart-healthy foods such as salmon, berries, nuts, and olive oil to your diet.

 2. Exercise regularly.
 It is important to exercise on a regular basis to keep your heart functioning optimally and to prevent excessive weight gain, as obesity is a risk factor for heart disease.